mechanicaldesign.iit.edu

 Problem Statement

-You will be working with your team to build a device that is capable of being pushed/pulled by one person (the driver) such that the person on/in/over the device (the rider) does not touch the ground.
-The device should be constructed mainly of paper, paper-products, foam-core board, and insulation foam.
+The device should be constructed mainly of paper and paper products.
+Foam-core board and insulation foam are also very popular, but they are not counted as paper.
+Nonetheless, they are generally very light and students commonly use them.
+Wood and MDF are also not paper products.
 Non-paper products are permitted, but you will incur a significant cost, so use them only as a last resort!
-You are responsible for measuring the weight, calculating the weight cost of your device, and reporting it to Prof. Spenko by 10 am of the day of competition.
+You are responsible for measuring the weight, calculating the weight cost of your device, and reporting it to Prof. Spenko.

 It is important that everybody have a chance to "make" something at this stage.
 This is more important than having an "expert" builder fabricate the device.
 If you do not participate in the fabrication of your device then it does not bode well for your learning experience and enjoyment in this class.